Eggshells, Membranes and Chromosomes

 Investigating the Role of the Protease Activity of Separase

 We have sought to understand how separase promotes exocytosis by first asking whether the protease activity is required.
 On the surface, this is an obvious question.
 However, in addition to cleaving substrates, separase also regulates signaling pathways that control cytokinesis independently of the protease activity in other systems.
 To test this, we expressed protease dead separase fused to GFP and unexpectedly found that it is dominant negative.
-Our results indicate that protease dead separase is a substrate trapping enzyme that interferes with cleavage of endogenous substrates and indicates that separase has a substrate independent of cohesin that it must cleave in order to promote exocytosis.
+Our results indicate that protease dead separase is a substrate trapping enzyme that interferes with cleavage of endogenous substrates, including a substrate independent of cohesin that is involved in exocytosis.
 This sets the stage for the next phase of the project to identify the relevant substrates of separase using immunoprecipitation of the substrate trapping enzyme.
 We are collaborating with John Yates at Scripps to identify candidate interacting proteins.
 Despite the fundamental importance of separase, few substrates are known, therefore, identification of novel substrates would have a significant impact.

 Genetic Screening for Separase Suppressors